-Anyone wishing thinse the hut early in 1959 can do so, bookings to me, maximum number of 24.
+Anyone wishing toinse the hut early in 1959 can do so, bookings to me, maximum number of 24.

 We are hoping to instal the hot water system, inside toilet, and bathroom early in the new year.
 Considerable decoration still remains to be done and gifts of paint, and brushes would be appreciated.
-We are also very short of cups and cutlery, the second second second second second
+We are also very short of cups and cutlery,

 FRED ALLEN, Hut Custodian.

+STOP PRESS

-STOP PRESS George Sutton intends to spend the whole of July traversing a section of North Norway - by way of the Sympticen traversing a section of North Norway - by way of the Svartisen Ice Cap, Sulitjelma and the Sarek area.
-Any Oread who reckons himself tough enough for a Sutton type journey of this nature, and moreover has the time at his disposal, should contact him at The University Settlement, Nile Street, Liverpool 1. the impression their one to resiter a good of super Newsletter.
+George Sutton intends to spend the whole of July traversing a section of North Norway - by way of the Grantiaen traversing a section of North Norway - by way of the Svartisen Ice Cap, Sulitjelma and the Sarek area.
+Any Oread who reckons himself tough enough for a Sutton type journey of this nature, and moreover has the time at his disposal, should contact him at The University Settlement, Nile Street, Liverpool 1. the impression that one la resiture a cast of number Newsletter.